 “It feels great,” said Johnson.
 “It’s an understatement to say how happy we feel opening the doors to welcome our guests back at the Borgata.”

-Borgata customers had to be a little more patient compared to the other eight properties across town.
+Borgata customers had to be a little more patient compared to those at the other eight properties across town.

 Instead of reopening on July 2 or 3 as the other eight casinos did, Borgata elected to delay its restart by first a couple of days (July 6) and then several weeks.
-They announced the July 26 reopening date after their neighbors had been up and running.
+It announced the July 26 reopening date after its neighbors were up and running.

 Borgata reopening and the new normal

 I only had to walk down the Boardwalk or around Borgata to see the differences.
-Masks were a common sight, most people were keeping that 6-feet of distance (but not always).
+Masks were a common sight, and most people were keeping that six feet of distance (but not always).
 But it was busy in the resort town, and the beaches were full.

 This includes guests re-entering the property.
 Security guards are in place to direct traffic.
 I experienced the temperature screening when I entered via the garage and when I re-entered via the outdoor patio area.